webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

    So, the concept of uniforms hopefully seems pretty straight forward.
 The indirection through `bindings` is there because this "similar" to how things are done in WebGPU.
-Like mentioned above, we access the things, in this case the uniforms, by location/index.
+Like was mentioned above, we access the things, in this case the uniforms, by location/index.
 Here they are found in `bindings[0]`.

 2. Attributes (vertex shaders only)

    Attributes provide per shader iteration data.
-In `array.map` above, the value `v` was pulled from `input` and automatically provided to the function.
+In `Array.map` above, the value `v` was pulled from `input` and automatically provided to the function.
 This is very similar to an attribute in a shader.

-   The difference is, we are not mapping over the input, instead, because we are just counting so, we need to tell WebGPU about these inputs and how to get data out of them.
+   The difference is, we are not mapping over the input, instead, because we are just counting, we need to tell WebGPU about these inputs and how to get data out of them.

    Imagine we updated `draw` like this